erictsai6/karma-jspm-1/README.md

 **Default**: *undefined*

 By default, an adapter implementing ```karma.start()``` is provided to launch unit tests.
-You may use a custom adapter.
+Other plugins may override ```karma.start``` causing issues with this plugin.
+You may use a custom adapter to resolve these issues.
+See the provided [default adapter](https://github.com/UIUXEngineering/karma-jspm/blob/master/src/files/default-adapter.js#L151) for an example implementation:

 ```js
 jspm: {